JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 * **Define:** Arrays storing matrices in "column-major" give rows stride 1.

-The names come from the fact that varying the column index changes the position along a single row
+The names come from the fact that varying the column index changes the position along a single row.

-* **Consequence:** Given matrix storage conventions C-order storage is equivalent to "row-major".
+* **Consequence:** Given matrix storage conventions, C-order storage is equivalent to "row-major".
-* **Consequence:** Given matrix storage conventions F-order storage is equivalent to "column-major".
+* **Consequence:** Given matrix storage conventions, F-order storage is equivalent to "column-major".

 #### example